-In accordance to the provisions set out in current legislation, the Commercial Paper is rated as financial assets with implicit returns.
-Following is described the tax regime applicable to the acquisition, ownership and, if only, later transfer of the offered Commercial Paper.
+In accordance with the provisions set out in current legislation, the Commercial Paper is rated as financial assets with implicit returns.
+The following is described the tax regime applicable to the acquisition, ownership and, if only, later transfer of the offered Commercial Paper.